jeffmagill/jeffmagill.dev/content/blog/simplified-content-management-with-markdown.md

 ### Conclusion

 Markdown offers numerous advantages for anyone looking to simplify their content management process.
 Its simplicity, portability, compatibility with version control systems, and separation of content from presentation make it an invaluable tool in various contexts.
-I've written a little more [about how I've implemented Markdown](/post/lets-breakdown-this-website) on my own site.
-I encourage you to explore its capabilities in your projects as well!
+I've written a little more about [how I've implemented Markdown](/post/lets-breakdown-this-website) on my own site.
+If any of this sounds interesting, maybe it is time to consider using in your own projects.

 ### Related Links
 - [Introduction to Markdown](https://www.writethedocs.org/guide/writing/markdown/) from WriteTheDocs.Org